EcoExtreML/STEMMUS_SCOPE/exe/README.md

 CRIB](../README.md#how-to-run-stemmus_scope-on-crib) or [How to run STEMMUS_SCOPE on Snellius](../README.md#how-to-run-stemmus_scope-on-snellius).

-To re-create an executable file of `STEMMUS_SCOPE`, you need a MATLAB license.
+To re-create an executable file of `STEMMUS_SCOPE`, you need a license for [MATLAB compiler](https://nl.mathworks.com/products/compiler.html).
 In order to use MATLAB on Snellius, you need to send a request to add you to the user pool.
 The bash script `build_stemmus_scope_exe.sh` creates an executable file on Snelluis of Surf.nl.